 In its first four years of operation the Company did not paid dividends, since all of its operating cash flow has been reinvested in openings and store format upgrades in order to grow in the sales area as quickly as possible.
-In 2022, 2021, La Comer made a dividend payment of \$0.19 each year and \$0.40 pesos by unit in the year of 2020, and may continue to consider decreeing dividends in the future.
-(See Note 26 of the Financial Statements).
+In 2024 La Comer made a dividend payment of 0.276 pesos per linked unit in circulation on the date of payment.
+In 2023, La Comer made a dividend payment of \$0.23 pesos by unit.
+In 2022, La Comer made a dividend payment of \$0.19 pesos by unit, and may continue to consider decreeing dividends in the future.
+(See Note 24 of the Financial Statements).